GyldendalDigital/kobber/packages/kobber-scene/README.md

 # Kobber scene

-Components for rendering scene objects from Redaptic.
+Components for rendering scene objects from CMS.

 See [Scene.stories.tsx](./src/Scene.stories.tsx) for examples.